 Queen Anne’s Lace always makes me think of the scene in Anne of Green Gables when Diana Barry tucks a sprig of the summer flower into her best friend Anne’s hair.
 She tells Anne, “This is the very last of the Queen Anne’s Lace of the summer.”
 She then says, ” Don’t worry about your hair.
 No one even notices it anymore.”
 Her tender gesture and reassurance speaks to the sweet and inseparable bond of friendship between the girls.

-I think Queen Anne’s Lace is one of the prettiest wildflowers of summer.
+I think it is one of the prettiest wildflowers of summer.
 Every year I look forward to the sight of the dainty and delicate white flowers that decorate roadsides and fields.

-I recently read the story about how Queen Anne’s Lace got its name.
-Legend says that Queen Anne, b.1574 (wife of King James I of England and Scotland) was tatting with her friends when one of them challenged her to create a piece of lace that was as beautiful as a flower.
-Anne accepted the challenge but while working, she pricked her finger with her needle and a drop of her blood fell onto the lace.
-It is said, therefore, that the purple-red flower in the center of Queen Anne’s Lace represents the droplet of her blood.
+I recently read the story about how the flower got its name.
+Legend says that Queen Anne, b.1574 (wife of King James I of England and Scotland), was tatting with her friends when one of them challenged her to create a piece of lace that was as beautiful as a flower.
+Anne accepted the challenge, but while working, she pricked her finger with her needle, and a drop of her blood fell onto the lace.
+It is said, therefore, that the tiny purple-red flower in the center of the “lace” represents the droplet of her blood.

-Another version of the tale says that the story refers not to Anne, wife of King James I, but to Queen Anne of Great Britain (England, Scotland, and Ireland), b.1665.
-Either way-the 1574 Anne or the 1665 Anne-it’s a good story.
+Another version of the tale says that the story refers not to Anne, wife of King James I, but Queen Anne of Great Britain (England, Scotland, and Ireland), b.1665.